-Advertising costs are expensed as incurred and are included in "Selling, general and administrative expenses" in our consolidated statements of operations and comprehensive income (loss).
-We incurred advertising expense of \$64.2 million, \$43.9 million and \$44.2 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+Advertising costs are expensed as incurred and are included in "Selling, general and administrative expenses" in our consolidated statements of operations.
+We incurred advertising expense of \$64.2 million, \$43.9 million and \$44.3 million for the years ended December 31, 2017, 2016 and 2015, respectively.